jkroepke/helm-secrets/USAGE.md

 **But unlike zendesk/helm-secrets, you can name your secret file as you want**

-Decrypted files have the suffix ".yaml.dec" by default.
+Decrypted files have the suffix ".dec" by default.
 This can be changed using the `HELM_SECRETS_DEC_SUFFIX` environment variable.

 ## Basic commands: